MdSamsuzzohaShayon/blockchain-development/README.md

 ### Characteristics 00:15:06

-1. Decentralized - there is no centralized source that controls the blockchain, the individuals that make up blockchain are known as node operators
+1. Decentralized: Blockchain operates without a central authority, with network participants called node operators collectively maintaining and validating transactions.

-2. Transparent - Everything that's done on a blockchain and all the rules that are made can be seen by everyone
+2. Transparent: All transactions and rules on the blockchain are visible to everyone, promoting accountability and trust among users.

-3. Speed
+3. Speed: Transaction speed varies across blockchain networks and depends on factors like architecture and volume, with some aiming for faster processing times.

-4. Immutable - Blockchains are immutable which means they can't be changed.
-Because of this they can't be tampered with or corrumted in any way shape
+4. Immutable: Once recorded, data on the blockchain cannot be altered, ensuring the integrity and security of the information.

-5. Remove counterparty risk
+5. Remove Counterparty Risk: Blockchain eliminates the need for intermediaries, reducing counterparty risk associated with traditional systems.

-6. Allow for trust minimized agreements
+6. Allow for Trust-Minimized Agreements: Smart contracts enable parties to execute agreements without relying on trust in a central authority, automatically enforcing terms.

-7. Hybrid smart contracts combine on and off-chain
+7.Hybrid Smart Contracts: These contracts combine both on-chain and off-chain elements, offering flexibility while leveraging blockchain security and transparency.

 ### Digital wallet (Metamask) 00:25:00